setunas/drello-api/README.md

 Drello is a symple kanban web service for your todos.
 We created Drello as our portfolio. <br>
 Take a look 😁 <br>
+(Please read the "⚠️Notes" section below before going to the link)<br>
 https://drello.netlify.app/ <br>
-(Please read the following "⚠️Notes" section before going to the link)

 #### ⚠️ Notes
 - Our server is probably [sleeping](https://devcenter.heroku.com/articles/free-dyno-hours#dyno-sleeping) when you access it.
 So it would have a delay (usually around 30 seconds) when you log in at first.